Drekkg/coldroom_capacity_calculator/README.md

       Email Validation
       Empty string checks
       Whitespace and lower and capital checking
-      Single letter are checked and validated.
+      Single letter inputs are checked and validated.
-      All incorrect inputs are printed to the screen.
+      All incorrect inputs are brought to the users attention.
       The program strives to create a positive user experience.
       Where appropriate the option to go back or quit the program.
 - The ability to call up and view previous calculations using an online spreadsheeet.